How can I be Tax Efficient and Save Tax this year?

 SO to avoid that from happening….I’ve created The KMA Tax Saving checklist which lists some practical tax saving ideas which you could benefit from.

-THE KMA TAX SAVING CHECKLIST (Correct as at Mar 22)
+THE KRYSTAL CLEAR TAX SAVING CHECKLIST (Updated as at Apr 24)

 IF so then you could transfer some of those to…